Sunday, 28 January 2018

 ............................................

-Tuesday 23 January 2018
+Tuesday, 23 January 2018

 Lt Colonel Cadogan-Rawlinson

-Roger John Edward Cadogan was born on 24th August 1898 at Bath in the county of Somerset.
+Roger John Edward Cadogan was born on 24 August 1898 at Bath in the county of Somerset.
 His parents were John Hebert Cadogan (1866-1912) and Alice Rawlinson (1873-1951).
 In 1931 Roger Cadogan changed his name by Deed Poll to Cadogan-Rawlinson adopting both his parent's surnames.

 In December 1941, he was a Lt-Colonel and commanded the 5th Battalion of the 7th Rajput Regiment in Hong Kong.
 When the war started his battalion was on the right flank of the Gin Drinkers Line.
 His battalion formed a rearguard during the subsequent evacuation of the Mainland Brigade under fire.
 Once back on Hong Kong Island, his battalion was given the difficult task of defending the heavily bombarded northeast shore and manning the pillboxes along that stretch of shoreline from North Point to Shau Kei Wan.
-It was on this stretch of the Island shore that the Japanese made their landings on the night of 18th December 1941.
+It was on this stretch of the Island shoreline that the Japanese made their landings on the night of 18 December 1941.
 The Rajput defenders were outnumbered by ten to one as more than 8,000 Japanese troops including six infantry battalions landed in his battalion sector.
 His Battalion HQ had been located at Tai Koo Police Station.
 He and his staff officers were pushed back up Mount Parker Road.
-Cadogan-Rawlinson ascended Mount Butler and then turned westwards on the ridge path hoping to reach Jardines Lookout (JLO) and drop down to Tai Hang where his reserve company had been based.
+Cadogan-Rawlinson ascended Mount Butler and then turned westwards on the ridge path hoping to reach Jardines Lookout (JLO) and then drop down to Tai Hang where his reserve company had been based.
 He hoped to reassemble what was left of his battalion.
-However, by dawn on 19th December, he found the Japanese advancing up the north face of Jardines Lookout and blocking his route to Tai Hang.
+However, by dawn on 19 December, he found the Japanese advancing up the north face of Jardines Lookout and blocking his route to Tai Hang.
 After helping to deploy a platoon of Winnipeg Grenadiers who were manning the col between JLO and Mount Butler, he headed south on a trail that led to Stanley Gap Road (now known as Tai Tam Reservoir Road).
 He went past the abandoned batteries on Stanley Gap Road and down to Gauge Basin which was being held by what was left of No 1 Platoon from No. 1 Coy HKVDC and the Coy HQ of No. 1 Coy, commanded by Captain Harry Penn.
 There were also two 3.7-inch howitzer batteries still in action at and around Gauge Basin.
 He then proceeded down to the lower reservoir and the Tai Tam X-Roads.

 At Bridge Hill shelters, situated near the X-Roads, he put a call through to Brigadier Wallis, the commander of East Infantry Brigade.
 Wallis had previously commanded the 5th Battalion of the 7th Rajput Regiment before being promoted to Brigadier.
 Cadogan-Rawlinson had taken over command of the battalion only a few months earlier when following the arrival of 2,000 Canadian troops a decision had been made to reorganise the infantry into two brigades.
 Wallis knew Cadogan-Rawlinson well having served together for many years in the same Indian Army regiment.
 Wallis had decided to withdraw his brigade to the Stanley Perimeter as he faced a very real prospect of all troops in the eastern sector being cut off by the rapidly advancing Japanese who were already firing into his HQ area at Tai Tam Gap.
 He asked Cadogan-Rawlinson and his group of staff officers, orderlies, and stragglers that had been picked up along the way, to hold the dam and the X-Roads until he could get his brigade and supporting artillery personnel safely across the dam.
-Later Cadogan-Rawlinson was relieved by a Canadian platoon and Cadogan-Rawlinson was brought back to Aberdeen by MTB and then by truck to Wan Chai where he re-took command of what was left of his battalion.
+Later Cadogan-Rawlinson was relieved by a Canadian platoon and Cadogan-Rawlinson was brought back to Aberdeen by motor torpedo boat (MTB) and then by truck to Wan Chai where he re-took command of what was left of his depleted battalion.

 I knew about his battle exploits in Hong Kong, but little about his personal life and career.
 What happened to him after the war I wondered.
 An internet search revealed little about his life, but I did find that at the age of seventeen he obtained the Royal Aero Club Certificate.
 He had trained on a Caudron biplane, and alongside his certificate was a photograph of a very young and smartly dressed Roger Cadogan.